 With parents, students, teachers and staff working together, this year will be outstanding in every way!
 Although our focus is academics, Hightower Trail offers unique opportunities to prepare for future careers and to grow socially.
-Connections classes in Career Connections, Technology including Design and Modeling and Automation and Robotics, Physical Education and Health, Art, Band, Orchestra, and Chorus classes build valuable life-long skills.
+Connections classes in Career Connections, Technology including Energy and the Environment and Medical Detectives, Science and Technology, Physical Education and Health, Art, Band, Orchestra, and Chorus classes build valuable life-long skills.